ggirelli/GPSeqGG/docs/README.md

 At least two files are required: a sequencing platform output file (R1), and a `pat_files` file in the input directory, which contains the pattern to recognize the different conditions.
 If the sequencing is paired ended, also an R2 file is required.

 The `pat_files`, which is expected to be located in the input folder, contains a row per condition (as specified in the `-c conditions` argument).
-Every row contains the following tab-separated information: condition label, scan_for_matches pattern, pattern length.
+Every row contains the following tab-separated information: condition label, scan_for_matches pattern, cutsite sequence, pattern length.
 An example being the following:

-    neg ^ 8...8 CATCAGAA AAGCTT 1...1000 $  22
+    neg ^ 8...8 CATCAGAA AAGCTT 1...1000 $  AAGCTT  22
-    1min    ^ 8...8 CATCATCC AAGCTT 1...1000 $  22
+    1min    ^ 8...8 CATCATCC AAGCTT 1...1000 $  AAGCTT  22
-    10min   ^ 8...8 GTCGTTCC AAGCTT 1...1000 $  22
+    10min   ^ 8...8 GTCGTTCC AAGCTT 1...1000 $  AAGCTT  22
-    2h  ^ 8...8 TGATGTCC AAGCTT 1...1000 $  22
+    2h  ^ 8...8 TGATGTCC AAGCTT 1...1000 $  AAGCTT  22

 ## Other scripts